Learn how to make oboe reeds step by step.

 The Gouged oboe cane is now ready to be shaped.
 A piece of gouged cane is either scored using a easel and blade then folded, or it can be folded over a blade or folded free hand between the fingers.
 I suggest using an easel and knife for those just starting their journey of making oboe reeds.
 The folded oboe cane is now placed over a shaper tip and clamped onto the shaper handle.
 A razor blade is used to take the cane off the sides until it has the same curve as the shaper tip.

 There are a lot of different shaper tips/templates available to try.
+I have many shaper tips options available that I use to make shaped oboe cane, which is available at ALakotareeds.com.
 The wider a shape the easier it will be to articulate in the lower register, the more air it can take without being overblown, the more low overtones that can be produced within the sound, but also the flatter the reed will play, and the more difficult it will be to play in the higher registers.

 wide vs narrow oboe reed shape